 Applying the same procedure on $\mu = \tfrac{H_1}{u_1}$ gives the estimation (\ref{eqn:bound_mu}). \end{proof}

-\begin{note} The obtained stability results in Theorem \ref{the:bound_D}, and Corollary \ref{lastcorollary}, indicate that the resolution of (PAT) is better near the impact zone of the optical illumination sources, and deteriorates far away, which is in agreement with known experimental observations \cite{wang2017photoacoustic}.
+\begin{note} The obtained stability results in Theorem \ref{the:bound_D}, and Corollary \ref{lastcorollary}, indicate that the resolution of PAT is better near the impact zone of the optical illumination sources, and deteriorates far away.
 According to Theorem \ref{the:determinant}, it is possible to impose conditions only on the boundary data $\big\{g_j\big\}_{j=1}^{n+1}, \big\{g'_j\big\}_{j=1}^{n+1}\subset \mathcal{G}$ in order to have all the assumptions in Theorem \ref{the:bound_D} being satisfied.
 Doing so, we can trace out the stability constants in Theorem \ref{the:bound_D}, and Corollary \ref{lastcorollary} and show that they only depend on the boundary data, $n$, and $\Omega$. \end{note}